-Wandering in past the towering hedges that separate Chameleon London from the street, and you’ll be met with two paths: to the left of you is The Garden, which is the casual ‘outdoor’ area.
-It’s pretty huge, and is thankfully covered with a removable awning and dotted with heaters.
-The tables are arranged between the trunks of huge trees and planting beds filled with all manner of greenery.
+Wander in past the towering hedges that separate Chameleon London from the street, and you’ll be met with two paths: to the left of you is God’s Garden, which is the casual ‘outdoor’ area.
+This is where Chameleon launched during the pandemic (remember all that al fresco dining?) but since then it’s been transformed into a bar area in its own right, with cosy rugs and throws, heaters, and a marquee sheltering everything from the elements.
 It’s pretty beautiful.
 Plus, like we said, you get to stare at the building.

-Head to the right, and you’ll find yourself at the ‘indoor’ area, the Greenhouses.
+Head to the right, and you’ll find yourself at Chameleon’s new home, the Greenhouses.
 There are nine of them in total, ranging from a cosy little beach-hut sized number (it’s supposed to be for four people, but it would be a real date show-stopper for two) all the way up to a 30-capacity giant.
-Each of them is beautiful, intimate, and verdantly arranged with vines and flowers hanging from the ceilings that change with the seasons (hence the ‘chameleon’ part).
+Each of them is beautiful, intimate, and verdantly arranged with real vines and flowers hanging from the ceilings that change with the seasons (hence the ‘chameleon’ part).

 You’ll start with a freshly baked miniature loaf of kubbana brioche, which you can smother with dips like zhug with green chilli & tomato, or coal-roasted aubergine with goat cheese & toasted walnuts.
 Then, there are starters like beef tartare with harissa, or yellowtail sashimi with passionfruit.
 And the big stuff includes a perfectly cooked plateful of Spanish octopus with black hummus and pickled red cabbage.